-55Even in this seemingly benign setting, any individual country could lose from China's rise.
-Although productivity growth in China would necessarily raise welfare by expanding the product varieties to which a country has access, it may also-depending on the sectors affected-depress national incomes by attenuating home-markets effects or deteriorating the terms of trade (Hsieh and Ossa, 2015).
+46Even in this seemingly benign setting, any individual country could lose from China's rise.
+Although productivity growth in China would necessarily raise welfare by expanding the product varieties to which a country has access, it may also depending on the sectors affected-depress national incomes by attenuating home-market effects or deteriorating the terms of trade (Hsieh & Ossa 2015).